Badi Panthulu: Plot

-The film begins in a village where a noble schoolteacher, Raghava Rao, lives with his ideal wife, Janaki, and three children, Satyam, Venu & Lakshmi.
-He toils to make their wild school into the ideal, especially an impish boy, Ramu, who becomes his admirer.
+The film opens in a village where a dedicated schoolteacher, Raghava Rao, lives with his wife, Janaki, and three children, Satyam, Venu & Lakshmi.
+He toils to make the wild local school into a model institution, winning the admiration of an impish boy, Ramu.
 Eventually, black-hearted president Papa Rao envies Raghava Rao's supremacy, which hurdles his trespasses.
 So, he sets fire to his house when the school children unitedly construct it, showering their adoration on him.

 Years roll by, and Satyam & Venu proceed to higher education, which compels Raghava Rao to access credit from Papa Rao.
 For now, Satyam knits Papa Rao's daughter Shanti, and Venu espouses a well-off Jaya without knowledge of their parents'.
 After a while, Raghava Rao arranges the marriage of his daughter Lakshmi with Pichaiah, the son of a stingy Panakalu, and gets a mortgage on his house.
 Just before the wedding, Papa Rao demands payment of his debt.
 To sustain his honor, Raghava Rao repays the debt with money meant for Lakshmi's dowry.
 Learning it, Panakalu makes a fuss when defamed Raghava Rao endorses a promissory note and accomplishes the nuptial.
 Anyhow, sly Panakalu detaches the newlyweds.

 Following this, the progeny forsakes Raghava Rao's couple, and he gets sicker when he retires.
 They have no choice except to live with their children, who split them.
 Next, Papa Rao auctions the house when Ramu buys it.
 Meanwhile, the couple endures the detachment and the negligence of their children.
 Further, Papa Rao lands, denouncing Raghava Rao for theft, which he cannot take, and quits.
 Besides, Janakamma, who breaks her brooks, also proceeds.
 The two meet when Raghava Rao is apprehended as Papa Rao files a case.
 Fortunately, Ramu appears as a police officer, retrieving them to their house.
 He bestows it to his mentor as gratitude with his Radha.
 Parallelly, Venu & Satyam reform, and Pichaiah rectifies his father.
 At last, they all move and seek pardon.
 Finally, the movie ends on a happy note with the family's reunion.